BAMresearch/jupyter-analysis-tools/README.rst

 Overview
 ========

-Common Python helpers used in data analysis notebooks (.ipynb) with GIT
+Yet another Python library with helpers and utilities for data analysis and processing.

 .. start-badges